 In its first year, the pantry that began at Holy Comforter fed 1,000 people.
-Today, Loaves & Fishes is a national model serving 67,509 people through a network of 20 pantries in Mecklenburg County in 2016.
+Today, Loaves & Fishes is a national model serving 119,750 people last year through a network of food pantries in Mecklenburg County.

 Loaves & Fishes is a 501(c)(3) nonprofit, nondenominational organization founded and operated by local religious congregations and community organizations.
 Since 1975, Loaves & Fishes has responded to the problem of growing hunger in Mecklenburg County, North Carolina and continues to expand to meet that need.

-Through a network of 20 emergency food pantries located throughout Mecklenburg County, Loaves & Fishes provides a week’s supply of groceries to families and individuals experiencing a short term crisis.
+Through a network of over 30 emergency food pantries located throughout Mecklenburg County, Loaves & Fishes provides a week’s supply of groceries to families and individuals experiencing a short term crisis.

 At the height of the recession Loaves & Fishes feeds 126,803 people.